rakeshbs/rusty_nanograd/README.md

 This is a tiny automatic differentiation library written in Rust.
-The library is designed to be easy to use and extend.
-It is also designed to be fast and memory efficient.
+The library was created for learning purposes and is not intended to be used in production.

 >An example using 2 values
 ``` rust
     let a = val(3., true);